Skip Navigation

 If you’d like to integrate the DefaultVeg Student Ambassador Program with your school’s internship program, service learning, or community service requirements, please contact Kenzie at [email protected].

-If you’re a professor interested in incorporating our Learning Module into your course curriculum, please contact Kenzie at [email protected].
-Developed by faculty at the University of San Diego Center for Food Systems Transformation, this module will be available in Fall 2024.
-It helps students enhance their research and critical thinking skills while exploring our food system.
+If you’re a professor interested in incorporating our Service Learning Module into your course curriculum, please contact Kenzie at [email protected].
+Developed by faculty at the University of San Diego Center for Food Systems Transformation, this module is be available and updated frequently.
+The curriculum is focused on supporting students to enhance their research and critical thinking skills by exploring behavioral science and our food systems.